 Meeting Demand of Imported fruits in China on WeChat Store

-WeChat Service Account is considered the most suitable for business and organisation that aspires to access advanced WeChat Official Account.
+WeChat Service Account is considered the most suitable for business and organization that aspires to access advanced WeChat Official Account.
 Service accounts allow more APIs (Minisite) and companies are can open their own store.
 The online store can be used to manage products, take orders, display products, and manage customer complaints.
-For more information on how to manage Wechat store, international companies are advised to partner with expert Digital Marketing Agency, willing to apply for an Official WeChat Account on behalf of the international company.
+For more information on how to manage Wechat stores, international companies are advised to partner with an expert Digital Marketing Agency, willing to apply for an Official WeChat Account on behalf of the international company.

 Are you interested in selling Imported fruits in China in on E-commerce market, and learn how you can target Chinese consumers digitally?
 You are welcome to call us for a friendly discussion and learn about your brand’s prospects in the Chinese E-commerce market.
 Our Digital Marketing agency provides international brands with tools that are optimal to unlock this enormous market to earn their full potential.
 If you are interested in exploring Chinese Digital E-Commerce platforms, reach out to us for customized advice.

 We are an exporter based in British Columbia, Canada.
 We export the local BC fruit crops such as apples, blueberries and cherries.
 We were wanting to get into selling to China via E-commerce but were wanting to know which would be be a better platform to sell on between Tmall and JD.

 We are located in Brazil and we are interested in partnering with you.

 We would like to export our Palm Heart first and then our fruit to china.

 We manufacture here in Brazil with our brand